karoljaskolka/SpamClassification/README.md

 # SpamClassification

-## Cel laboratorium
+## Target

-- Sklasyfikowanie wiadomości jako spam lub nie-spam
-- Dostrojenie parametrów klasyfikatora
-- Minimalizacja stopy błędów (FNR)
-- Przy zapewnieniu stopy błędów (FPR) poniżej 0.5%
+- Classification of messages as a spam or non-spam
+- Checking various algorithms for classification
+- Tuning of the classifier parameters
+- Minimalization of the error rate (FNR - False Negative Rate)
+- Providing an error rate (FPR - False Positive Rate) below 0.5 %